Skip to main content

 History

-It was apparent to the founders of NSA that an arboretum in Brownville would have little relevance to a person in Alliance, and the result was the groundbreaking concept of a statewide arboretum.
-They would take the arboretum to the people, dispersed in communities across the state, making it both accessible and relevant.
+It was apparent to the founders that an arboretum in Brownville would have little relevance to a person in Alliance, and the result was the groundbreaking concept of a statewide arboretum.
+They would take the arboretum to the people, integrated into communities across the state, making it both accessible and relevant.

-What began as an effort of a small group of plant enthusiasts has evolved into a coalition of community builders, environmental stewards and others who love the land, whether it be the pristine prairies of the Sandhills, or a schoolyard in a challenging urban neighborhood.
+What began as an effort of a small group of plant enthusiasts has evolved into a coalition of community builders, environmental stewards and others who love the land, whether it be the pristine prairies of the Sandhills or a schoolyard in an urban neighborhood.

 MENU CLOSE